>> Top Black Friday Offers (Still Active) <<

 best free disk cloning software - diskgenius full system cloning in-use

 Likewise, I could also add a second hard disk to my system and clone my original hard disk to this secondary disk directly in order to keep said disk as a “back up” hard disk.
 Should I ever need to recover my PC to this original (cloned) state then I could then simply clone this secondary disk (the “back-up disk”) back onto my primary disk using some disk cloning software.
-This is potentially a very useful option to have when facing issues such as malware damage to a system, but any user data would still most likely need to be backed-up else ware given this approach, in effect, only allows for a single version of the system backup to be kept.
+This is potentially a very useful option to have when facing issues such as malware or ransomware damage to a system, but any user data would still most likely need to be backed-up else ware given that this approach, in effect, only allows for a single version of the system to be kept.

-NB – Of course, both of these aforementioned methods would work fine, but it is in my opinion often simpler to stick to image-based backups and direct (disk to disk) cloning for their intended purposes so as to gain the maximum benefits from each approach!
+NB – Of course, both of these aforementioned methods would work fine, but it is in my opinion often much simpler to stick to disk image-based backups and direct (disk to disk) cloning for their intended purposes so as to gain the maximum benefits from each approach!

 What Happened to Macrium Reflect Free?